PdxCodeGuild/class_liger/README.md

 Corrections will be made only to that particular branch.

-- `git checkout master` to switch to the master branch

-- `git pull` to add the changes from the master branch into your branch.

 - `git checkout <YOUR_NAME-SECTION-LAB_NUMBER>`

-- `git merge master` to pull any updates from the master branch into your branch

 - Add and commit updated files.

 - `git push` to push your changes up to the remote repository on GitHub

 - Only one Pull Request is allowed per branch.

-A message will be added to the current Pull Request for the new commits.
+  - If a Pull Request is already open for the branch, a message will be added to the current Pull Request for the new commits.
+  - If a Pull Request is not already open for the branch a new Pull Request will need to be created.

-- Once a lab is complete, its branch will be merged into master.
+- Once a lab is complete, its branch will be merged into the `main` branch.
 </details>

 ---